 How Is Ocular Myasthenia Gravis Treated?

-Research indicates immune suppression with steroids can be effective to help patients diagnosed with ocular myasthenia gravis.
+Research indicates that immune suppression with steroids can be effective to help patients diagnosed with ocular myasthenia gravis.
 For these patients, steroid doses must be increased gradually.
 Otherwise, they face a high risk of a myasthenic crisis.

 Which Myasthenia Gravis Treatment Will Restore Muscle Strength?

 People with myasthenia gravis can undergo any of the aforementioned treatment options to restore muscle strength.
-However, the effectiveness of treatment varies based on the patient.
+However, effectiveness varies based on the patient.
+It is essential to pursue treatment at the onset of symptoms to receive a proper diagnosis and address symptoms before they escalate.

 To treat myasthenia gravis, it is important to consult with an expert facial plastic and reconstructive surgeon.
 In doing so, a patient can receive a full evaluation and custom treatment recommendation.